 Every informal group within the company—like iOS, Android, backend, frontend and VR/AR developers as well as designers and project managers—get together at least once every two weeks.
 The ritual meeting is an important habit of every internal community because it enables experience sharing, building common practices and constructive debates.
 Every single group is different so there are many meeting formulas—some are led according to the current needs or the spirit of the team.
 We have numerous internal talks as well as cross-project standups, conference videos watching or “just” conversations to firm up some aspects of the given problems.
 There’s even a company newsletter that presents some curated content from the web!
 Despite the “domain” teams (e.g. Android developers), we share a deep belief in unity.
 We try to widen our horizons through cross-domain talks, i.e. we host a designer or a project manager during iOS meetup.

-When speaking about learning there is one crucial aspect we can’t miss out—teaching.
+When speaking about the culture of learning there is one crucial aspect we can’t miss out—teaching.
 The best way to truly get one’s head around any subject is to actually teach someone.
 We encourage ourselves to share every single piece of knowledge we’ve got with others.
 Coming in a form of a short flash talk or longer presentation, it always requires a good preparation.
 It is also a perfect occasion to improve one’s presentation skills.

 Being able to attract the audience, make them listen and provide them with something valuable proves high communication skills and enhances self-confidence.
 On the other hand, giving constructive feedback to the speaker helps him or her improve.
 It increases the level of understanding of the subject and turns one into a watchful and attentive listener.
 This is how people grow as individuals and gain mutual benefits.